 1. Cost Savings

 In the cloud, a cloud service provider (CSP) will handle all IT infrastructure functions for a set monthly fee.
 Economies of scale may be realized by fully utilized hardware resources on the “pay as you go” model resulting in efficient consumption of computing resources.
-Internal IT staff can be reduced and deployed to other areas of the business such as applications development and stakeholder support, resulting in additional savings and performance.
-As noted in the Harvard Business Review, there’s wide consensus that cloud technology has the potential to offer more flexible, agile, and usable means to solve business problems — and that it’s cheaper to implement and run than on-premise solutions and, in some cases, the actual savings is in the magnitude of millions of dollars per year.
+Internal IT staff can be reduced and/or deployed to other areas of the business such as applications development and stakeholder support, resulting in additional savings and performance.
+As noted in the Harvard Business Review, there’s wide consensus that cloud technology has the potential to offer more flexible, agile, and usable means to solve business problems — and that it’s cheaper to implement and run than on-premise solutions and, in some cases, the actual savings are in the magnitude of millions of dollars per year.

 Companies in all sectors often get caught up in the upfront price of software and fail to realize the total cost of ownership (support, additional hardware, etc.).
 Cloud services allow you to pay for only the resource usage required, while taking advantage of scale and reliability.
 Those are two things that most companies can’t afford or quickly implement internally.
 Spreading the cost of large purchases out over time is beneficial because a budget can be allocated to marketing and other needs for company growth while still enjoying the advantages of cutting- edge, enterprise-grade cloud solutions.